Frojd/Wagtail-Pipit/docs/running-python-locally.md

 python manage.py runserver 8000
 ```

-- Now open `http://blog.acme.com.test:8081/wt/cms` in your favorite broser and you should see the Wagtail CMS login page
+- Now open `http://blog.acme.com.test:8081/wt/cms` in your favorite browser and you should see the Wagtail CMS login page